vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 ## What kind of kingdom did the feet and toes represent?

-> And whereas thou sawest the feet and toes, part of potters' clay, and part of iron, the *kingdom shall be divided*; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.
+> And whereas thou sawest the feet and toes, part of potters’ clay, and part of iron, the *kingdom shall be divided*; but there shall be in it of the strength of the iron, forasmuch as thou sawest the iron mixed with miry clay.
 And as the toes of the feet were part of iron, and part of clay, so the *kingdom shall be partly strong, and partly broken*.
 {% ct 'Daniel 2:41-42' %}

 After the Roman empire crumled in A.D.
 476, it was divided by barbarian tribes into numerous kingdoms symbolized by the toes on the image, seven of which exist today: the Ostrogoths (gone), Visigoths (Spain), Franks (France), Vandals (gone), Alemannians (Germany), Sueves (Portugal), Anglo-Saxons (England), Heruli (gone), and Lombards (Italy).
 The toes being partly of iron and partly of clay means some would be stronger than others.